If you typed into Google “how to get over a breakup fast,” chances are that you just split up with a former partner.

 However, breakups aren’t always that easy.
 For some, getting over a breakup is just a matter of having a few nights out and maybe a rebound.
 For others, however, it can take what seems like forever to get over a breakup.
 No worries, we’re here to help you deal with the pain and get over your ex as soon as possible!

 There’s no other way to say it: Breakups freakin’ suck and learning how to get over a breakup fast is probably the top thing on your mind right now.
+When you know your relationship is over, a breakup is inevitable.

 As men, we would rather rationalize and intellectualize away our painful emotions.
 But there’s nothing we can do here.
 She’s gone, it hurts, and it sucks.
 What’s the fastest way to get over a breakup, move forward and start dating again?